 Myles has over 15 years of GIS-related experience.
 His field experience includes GIS data collection for wetlands, endangered species, noise pollution, and cultural resources surveys.
 Myles is responsible for project geodatabase design, creation and management, data QA/QC and analysis, map design, creation and editing, and GPS system and program troubleshooting.

-Project Archaeologist – Anchorage Office
+Operations Manager/Senior Project Archaeologist – Anchorage Office

 Registered Professional Archaeologist (RPA)